 Leverage that data to amplify the voice of the customer and improve the overall customer experience.

-4. Understand the different types of customers
+4. Understand your customers

 5. Cultivate the right tone of voice